matos-hayrapetyan/gallery-images/readme.txt

 ###Options for 7 views:

-* **Gallery / Content Popup** - In your gallery you can see images with the title under the text when you hover over the image you see zoom icon, it opens each project from your tape increasing them as a popup, with the text.
-In your gallery “Read More” button is under the text and inside the popup as well, it opens more information about the content, for closing the popup press “Cross” button and get back to your gallery images tape.
+* **Gallery / Content Popup** - In your gallery you can see images with the title under the text when you hover over the image you see zoom icon.

+It opens each project from your tape increasing them as a popup, with the text.

+*  In your gallery “Read More” button is under the text and inside the popup as well, it opens more information about the content, for closing the popup press “Cross” button and get back to your gallery images tape.

- Description text allows any type of HTML modifications, which you can make straight on image gallery admin page while creating your gallery.
+*  Description text allows any type of HTML modifications, which you can make straight on image gallery admin page while creating your gallery.

-Your gallery images inside popup can take it’s natural size or can be resized up to the size of the whole popup.
+*  Your images inside popup can take it’s natural size or can be resized up to the size of the whole popup.

-With Image Gallery pro license you are allowed to make many kinds of changes on the element and on the popup, like color, size and so on.
+*  With pro license you are allowed to make many kinds of changes on the element and on the popup, like color, size and so on.

 More information about available changes on Gallery/Content Popup view of Image gallery you can learn from User Manual.

 **Main features of Gallery/Content-Popup.**